Twin Plagues

-Twin Plagues is an album by American quintet Wednesday, released by Orindal Records in August 2021.
+Twin Plagues is the third studio album by American band Wednesday, released by Orindal Records on August 13, 2021.

 Composition

 Twin Plagues has musical footing in "punchy" grunge pop and "vitreous" guitar-pop, and is "as indie rock as it gets."
 It also leans into dissonant noise pop and shoegazing sounds.

 Critical reception

 Twin Plagues was welcomed with generally positive reviews upon its release.
 Kelly Liu of Pitchfork saw the band's sound as "big and loud...with an undercurrent of anxiety beneath the clutter."